electrovir/test-vir/README.md

             errorMessage: 'hello there',
         },
         test: () => {
-            // since this test always throws an error of class Error and message 'hello there', it
+            // since this test always throws an error of class Error and message of 'hello there',
+            // it will always pass the test throw new Error('hello there');
+        },
+    });
+    runTest({
+        expectError: {
+            // this test will pass if the test throws an error which is an instance of class Error
+            errorClass: Error,
+        },
+        test: () => {
-            // will always pass the test
+            // since this test always throws an error of class Error, it will always pass the test throw new Error('hello there');
+        },
+    });
+    runTest({
+        expectError: {
+            // this test will pass if the test throws an error with a message that matches 'hello there'
+            errorMessage: 'hello there',
+        },
+        test: () => {
+            // since this test always throws an error with message 'hello there', it will always
+            // pass the test
             throw new Error('hello there');
         },
     });
     ```

 -   `expect` and `expectError` cannot _both_ be set on the same test object
     ```typescript
     runTest({